lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In case the Device is a client, the size of the message ID field may the too large regarding the number of messages sent.
 Client may use only small message ID values, for instance 4 bit long.
 Therefore a MSB can be used to limit the size of the compression residue.

-Note taht the client may also inform the server that the EXCHANGE_LIFETIME it is execpting from the server using the Time Scale option.
+Note that the client may also inform the server that the EXCHANGE_LIFETIME it is execpting from the server using the Time Scale option.

 In case the Device is a server, client may be located outside of the LPWAN area and view the device as a regular device connected to the internet.
 The client will generate Message ID using the 16 bits space offered by this field.
 A CoAP proxy can be set before the SCHC C/D to reduce the value of the Message ID, to allow its compression with the MSB matching operator and LSB CDA.

 TODO: add a reference to Time Scale

-## CoAP Token field
+## CoAP Token fields

 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

 Token Length is processed as a tradition protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
 Otherwize it will have to the send as a compression residue.

-Token Value size should not be defined directly in the rule if the Field Length (FL).
+Token Value size should not be defined directly in the rule in the Field Length (FL).
 Instead a specific function designed as "TKL" must be used.
 This function informs the SCHC C/D that the length of this field has to be read from the Token Length field.

 # CoAP options